 FHA loans are great for first-time homebuyers because they have lower credit and down payment requirements.

-However, the entire condominium complex needs to be FHA-approved, greatly restricting where borrowers could buy.
+The entire condominium complex needs to be FHA-approved, greatly restricting where borrowers could buy.
 However, that is no longer the case, condominiums no longer have to be approved to be eligible for an FHA loan.

 In this article, we’re going to go over the new rules on FHA approved condos.